Sensitive skin

 Reviews show what happened to someone else.
 They do not know your barrier, acne pattern, sensitivity, budget, goals, or what is already in your routine.

 Rico move: Use reviews for context.
-Use Rico for the product-fit decision before you buy or apply.
+Use Rico for the Skin Fit decision before you buy or apply.